vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/14_Biological_Energy.md

 A valuable question to ponder: where do plants get their mass?
 Is it from the soil?
 Is it from water?
 Is it from the air?
 Take a moment to think about it.
 We can rule out soil on the observation that massive trees are not sitting in holes of excavated earth.
 Yes, the roots displace some of the soil, but a fallen tree reveals little root volume compared to the trunk and branches.+++(5)+++ And while living plant material contains significant water, completely dry plant matter[^1] has plenty of mass without water.

+[^1]: ... dry wood, for instance

 Plant matter contains substantial carbon content,[^2] and we now connect the knowledge that plants' leaves "breathe in" CO2 and release O2, as in Eq.
 14.1.
 Every time this happens, the plant steals a carbon atom from the air, spitting the oxygen right back out.
 The carbon is stuck into a sugar or other structural molecule and stays in the plant.
 Thus plants obtain their dry mass out of "thin air."+++(5)+++

+[^2]: ... which we combust when burning wood
 </details>

 In terms of efficiency, plants tend to convert sunlight into stored chemical energy at a rate of 0.01-6%.
 The range is rather large due to limitations in water and nutrients.
 A well-watered and fertilized corn field might reach 1.5% efficiency.
 Algae tend to top the charts at 5-6%.
 Dry climates might have ample sunlight, but too little water for efficient use of the available light.
 Box 14.2 provides an example of how one might estimate what fraction of incident solar energy is turned into chemical storage by a potato plant.

 Box 14.2: Example Photosynthetic Efficiency

 Let us consider a potato plant (Figure 14.2) as an example by which to estimate photosynthetic efficiency.
-The potato plant might have a leafy footprint of 0.5 m2-a square roughly 0.7 m on a side or a circle about 0.8 m in diameter and produce four 0.5 kg potatoes, or 2 kg of starchy material.
+The potato plant might have a leafy footprint of 0.5 $m^2$ -a square roughly 0.7 m on a side or a circle about 0.8 m in diameter and produce four 0.5 kg potatoes, or 2 kg of starchy material.
 Carbohydrates have an energy density of 4 kcal/g, so the potato plant has stored 8,000 kcal, or about 32 MJ.3

-If the typical five-month growing-season (~ 1.25 x 107 s) has inso- lation of 250 $W/m^2$, the plant collects 125 W5 times 1.25 x 107 or 1.6 x 109 J, while making 32 MJ of spuds.
+If the typical five-month growing-season (~ 1.25 x $10^7$ s) has insolation of 250 $W/m^2$, the plant collects 125 W[^5] times 1.25 x $10^{7}$ or 1.6 x $10^{9}$ J, while making 32 MJ of spuds.
 The photosynthetic

 S,
-1: ... dry wood, for instance
-2: ... which we combust when burning wood

 0.5 m2
 area
 250 $W/m^2$